nlm-irp-jianglab/ProkFunFind/docs/source/tutorial/5-annotsearch.rst

 .. code-block::

-  prokfunfind -d queries -f kofam-search -g ./genome-list.tsv --outputprefix ./out/kofam-search/kofam
+  prokfunfind -f queries/kofam-search/config.yaml -g ./genome-list.tsv --outputprefix ./out/kofam-search/kofam

 Based on this search we can detect all four components in the first genome,